jiejackfan/Java-Animator/resources/README.md

 4.Edit View:
   Sets up a panel where you can interactively play with the animation.
 You can start, pause, resume, replay, loop, fast forward (x1.2), and slow (x0.8) the animation.
 You are also able to insert a keyframe to a specific time for a named shape, delete a keyframe by providing the name of the shape and the index of the keyframe, and modify a keyframe by specifying all parameters (for position, please specify x and y, separated by space; for color, please specify r, g, and b, in order, also separated by space; if you want to leave some parameters unchanged, then please enter their original values), including the position, size (width and height), and color of a named shape at a certain time.
 If any parameter is incorrect, a warning window will pop up.
 Save and load function were added in the panel as well.
 You should be about to load a .txt to this view and display your animation or save your animation (in its last modified state) in either as a text file or as a SVG file.

+(NEW) Edit View changes for Assignment 9:

+Added a panel for changing layer information of an animation.
+This new panel will be 4 radio buttons, which can add a layer, delete a layer, swap two layers or add a shape to a layer.
+1. Add a layer: This option will add a layer with no shapes.
+If the shape layer already exist then it will not add that layer.
+2. Delete a layer: This option will delete the entire layer and also delete all the shapes within that layer.
+3. Swap 2 layers: swaps the shapes within 2 layers.
+4. Add a shape to a layer: specify a particular shape to be transferred to the new layer.
+The shape to be moved should already exist.

 ----------------------------------------------------------------------------------------------------------------------------------------
 Controller:
-The controller handles the initialial linking between model and view, initial setup of clocking, and tells the view to update.
+The controller handles the initial linking between model and view, initial setup of clocking, and tells the view to update.
 The clocking is setup using the Swing.
 Timer library, where the delay is calculated based on tickPerSecond given by the user.
 For different views, the playAnimation() will have different response.
 If playAnimation is called on a visual view or edit view, controller will ask the view to draw the window and starts the timer, everytime timer ticks it invokes refresh() on the panel so it can draw new animation.
 If playAnimation() is called on text or svg view, then they will output to their output file without any timer.
 Controller will not be the actionListener for the button click events.
 Thus, it overrides the actionPerformed() function.
 Within the action performed function, there will be a switch statement for each different button.
 The detailed comments for each button will be in the AnimationController documentation.

+(NEW) Controller functionality for Assignment 9:

+Added support for the new button's action command.
+Including the following:

+1. "Edit Layer Button":
+2. "Add new layer":
+3. "Delete a layer":
+4. "Reorder two layers":
+5. "Add a shape to a layer":

 ----------------------------------------------------------------------------------------------------------------------------------------
 (NEW) Untils: